 It hadn’t been the stranger.
 No, that one was presently walking towards him, soundlessly, as if not touching the ground at all.

 The other man attempted to come to his feet, but the wobbly members simply would let him.
 He settled for a gasped praise.

 "Thank you, my good sir!
 Your help to the Empire will be rewarded!"

 The hooded figure crouched to one knee before him.
 It was only then that the taxman was able to distinguish the boy’s features; and the almost translucent whiteness and hazy blue irises all but made him yelp in surprise.

 "I'm glad you say that..."
 And the fingers gently tracing from the chin to cup his jaw - practically gleaming in the moonlight - made the other wonder if said digits were even corporeal at all.
 The stranger proceeded then, with a widening smile.
 "We're about to take care of that part ourselves!"

 Sudden as lightening, the touch became a vice like grip.
 The collector still struggled, too late I fear, with the cloth being pressed to his mouth and nose, and in that moments of new found panic, any ideas about the boy being a ghost flew out the window.
 Well, that an his conscience.

 But before the void had truly engulfed him, his eyes landed on something else.
 Maybe it had been by chance, they had simply fell there amidst the chaos of those last seconds; maybe it had been their intensity that called him.
 Whatever it was one thing was certain: from among the foliage, a pair of eyes twinkled in the darkness.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Adam_AnellaerWrite a Review